Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

 Gastric band removal uses the same technique, only in reverse.

 First, your doctor will cut away any scar tissue that may exist around the gastric lap band.
-The tubing and banding will be cut away before the entire apparatus is pulled out from around the stomach.
+The tubing and banding will be removed before the apparatus is pulled out from around the stomach.

-The sutures that made sure your Lap-Band didn’t slip are removed and the areas around them are treated to prevent infection.
+The sutures that ensured your lap band didn’t slip are removed, and the areas around them are treated to prevent infection.
 With the gastric band removed, your surgeon will often cut away the perigastric capsule, which is dense scar tissue around the upper part of the esophagus or stomach.
 Performing this extra step prevents obstruction following surgery.
 Your surgeon will then remove the subcutaneous port before proceeding to the sleeve gastrectomy.

 That’s all there is to gastric band removal.
 Let’s look at the gastric sleeve.